-As of November 2, 2013 and November 3, 2012, the Company had gross deferred revenue of \$309.2 million and \$299.0 million, respectively, and gross deferred cost of sales of \$61.8 million and \$60.5 million, respectively.
-Deferred income on shipments to distributors increased in fiscal 2013 primarily as a result of a mix shift in favor of higher margin products sold into the channel.
+As of November 1, 2014 and November 2, 2013, the Company had gross deferred revenue of \$349.7 million and \$309.2 million, respectively, and gross deferred cost of sales of \$71.3 million and \$61.8 million, respectively.
+Deferred income on shipments to distributors increased in fiscal 2014 primarily as a result of higher demand for products, as well as the Acquisition and, to a lesser extent, a mix shift in favor of higher margin products sold into the channel.

 The Company generally offers a twelve-month warranty for its products.
 The Company's warranty policy provides for replacement of defective products.
 Specific accruals are recorded for known product warranty issues.
-Product warranty expenses during fiscal 2013, 2012 and 2011 were not material.
+Product warranty expenses during fiscal 2014, 2013 and 2012 were not material.